frioux/leatherman/internal/tool/notes/now/notes.md

-Serve provides a web interface to parts of my notes stored in Dropbox.
-This should eventually be merged into Amygdala.
+Serves my notes via Dropbox.

+This should eventually be merged into `amygdala`.